Technology

 Cooll’s patented technology results in a number of important benefits compared to similar techniques:

-1. The technology is also well suited for more sustainable energy carriers such as biogas and (green) hydrogen, which will enable further reductions in CO2 emissions.
+This will enable further reductions in CO2 emissions.
 The advantage of these energy carriers (compared to green electricity) is that they can be stored on a seasonal basis to use in cold periods.
 This will make conversion technology available in a new sustainable energy chain for residential heating in the future:

 Energy generation from (summer) surpluses of electricity (via PV and wind) → conversion and buffering (for example via hydrogen) → distribution (via the existing gas grid) → highly efficient conversion to heat, applicable in existing construction (via our technology).
+This prevents costly surges in electricity generation and the distribution grid, needed for the large-scale application of electric heat pumps in cold periods.

-a.
-The system’s light weight makes it suitable for indoor installation; its dimensions are similar to those of a large condensing boiler.
+• The system’s light weight makes it suitable for indoor installation; its dimensions are similar to those of a large condensing boiler.

-b.
-The Super Hybrid can use outside air (via the housing shell) as a heat source.
+• The Super Hybrid can use outside air (via the housing shell) as a heat source.
 No land-based source is required for efficient operation.

-d.
-The technology is silent (no moving parts in the decompressor).
+• The technology is silent (no moving parts in the decompressor).

-e.
-The technology is relatively simple, and therefore an acceptable payback period is expected.
+• The technology is relatively simple, and therefore an acceptable payback period is expected.
 This brings a large market and associated sustainability within reach.

-1. Cooling is possible as an extra option, whether or not powered by solar collectors.
+Whether or not powered by solar collectors.

 Applications